Anniella stebbinsi: Distribution

-This species is found in southern California (USA) and northern Baja California (Mexico).
+This species is found from Southern California to the northern half of the state of Baja California (México).
+Sightings have been noted from as far north as Bakersfield, California to as far south as Ensenada, México.
+They have also been observed on the Mexican Islas de Todos Santos and the Islas Coronados.
+Further inland, the species has been seen in the Angeles National Forest, the San Bernardino National Forest, and the Cleveland National Forest in Southern California, and as far east as Mexicali, México.

 Habitat and conservation

-The Southern California legless lizard is found in a wider range of habitat than any other species in the genus, mostly found in coastal sand dunes and a variety of interior habitats, including sandy washes and alluvial fans.
-They live mostly underground, burrowing in the loose, sandy soil.
-However, much of the coastal dune habitat has been destroyed by coastal development between Ventura County and the Mexican Border.
-However, a large protected population persists in the remnant of the once extensive El Segundo Dunes at the Los Angeles International Airport.
+Anniella stebbinsi is found across a wider range of habitats than any other species in the genus, mostly found in coastal sand dunes and a variety of interior habitats, including sandy washes and alluvial fans.
+They live mostly underground, burrowing in loose, sandy substrate.
+However, much of the coastal dune habitat has been destroyed by coastal development, from Ventura County in the north to around the Mexican Border with Tijuana and San Diego.
+However, a large, protected population survives in a preserved area of the once-extensive El Segundo Dunes habitat at the Los Angeles International Airport.

 As of March 2017, the International Union for Conservation of Nature (IUCN) has not assessed this species for the IUCN Red List.